-Manager Research and Impact Planning and Evaluation
+Manager of Research, Impact Planning and Evaluation

 While working with the Race Forward team since 2012, Julia has contributed to innovative research reports including Moving the Race Conversation Forward; Good Food, Good Jobs; and Millennials, Activism and Race.
 Julia believes in the power of research justice as a means to incite the process of healing, reflection and action that breeds resistance and vision for a society beyond neo-colonialism and racist capitalism.
 In her work outside of work, Julia collaborates with local organizers and radical researchers to resist and envision a Bay Area without displacement.